-Macaroni and cheese is a classic comfort food dish that never goes out of style.
-But, if you have a busy schedule, you may not have time to stand over the stove to make a classic mac and cheese recipe.
+Mac and cheese is a timeless comfort food that never goes out of style.
+But if you have a busy schedule, you may not have time to bake a traditional dish, like our white cheddar cheese mac and cheese recipe.
+That’s where this mac and cheese crock pot cream cheese recipe comes in—it’s a simple, hands-off way to make a rich and creamy version with minimal effort.

-Why We Love 3 Cheese Mac and Cheese
+Why We Love This 3 Cheese Mac and Cheese Recipe

 - Ultra cheesy comfort food.

 Using a variety of three cheeses creates extra flavor and a creamier texture.
-If you have never tried mac n cheese with cream cheese, prepare to be wowed! - Great dinner solution for busy families.
+If you have never tried this recipe, prepare to be wowed! - Great dinner solution for busy families.

-Making macaroni and cheese the traditional way can be a bit time-consuming.
-That’s where this crockpot mac and cheese recipe comes in handy.
+Making this the traditional way can be a bit time-consuming.
+That’s where this crockpot recipe comes in handy.

-Our recipe for Instant Pot chili mac and cheese is a quick dinner solution, but you still have to stay in the kitchen to make it.
+Our recipe for easy smoked mac and cheese recipe is a quick dinner solution, but you still have to stay in the kitchen to make it.

-With this slow cooker recipe, you can make a classic dish without spending hours in the kitchen. - Freezes well and reheats quickly for easy meal prep.
+With this slow cooker recipe, you can make a classic dish without spending hours in the kitchen.
+Plus you don’t need to drain the water. - Freezes well and reheats quickly for easy meal prep.

 Ingredient Notes and Substitutions

-We like to use elbow macaroni for a traditional mac n cheese.
-Any small pasta shape such as rotini, shells, or ziti are great substitute for elbow mac. - Evaporated milk
+- Pasta: We like to use elbow macaroni for a traditional mac n cheese.
+Any small pasta shape such as rotini, shells, or ziti are great substitute for elbow mac.

-Using full fat cream cheese creates the creamiest cheese sauce, but light cream cheese will also work.
-Avoid using fat free cream cheese. - Cheeses –
+- Cream cheese: Using full fat cream cheese creates the creamiest sauce, but light cream cheese will also work.
+Avoid using fat-free.

-For our 3 cheese mac and cheese, we use the cream cheese, plus a blend of cheddar cheese and either Monterey Jack or Gruyere. - Dry mustard –
+- Cheeses : For our recipe, we use cream cheese, plus a blend of sharp cheddar cheese and either Monterey Jack or Gruyere.

 - Bring the milk to a simmer over medium-high heat, then reduce heat to medium.